-Cardinal Mazarin was also responsible for the precipitation of La Fronde (1648-1653), a revolt of the French nobility against the Royal regime.
+Cardinal Mazarin was responsible for the precipitation of La Fronde (1648-1653), a revolt of the French nobility against the Royal regime.
 Louis the 14th was very grateful for this.
 This revolt was one of the reasons for the origin of the Cult of the Sun king.

-King Louis XIV was convinced that he was appointed by God himself and that he thus ruled on the basis of the 'Droit Divin', the divine law.
-Louis wanted to avoid others getting so much power so that they could threaten the peace in the Kingdom again.
+King Louis XIV was convinced that he was appointed King directly by God.
+This meant he ruled on the basis of the 'Droit Divin', the divine law.
+Louis wanted to avoid others getting too much power and threaten peace in the Kingdom again.

 When he made Versailles his permanent home, he insisted that all the nobles moved there with him.
-He wanted the aristocracy near, so he could keep an eye on them all the time.
+He wanted to keep the aristocracy near, so he could keep an eye on them all the time.
 Versailles became the centre of the political and cultural power of France,

-From then on, everybody had to constantly participate in extensive Royal rituals.
-This complex set of rules were designed to underline the superiority of Louis was underlined.
-He placed himself in the centre of their world, as the sun, and the nobles were surrounding him like planets.
+Since then, everybody at Versailles had to engage in extensive Royal rituals.
+This complex set of rules were designed to underline the superiority of King Louis.
+He placed himself in the centre of the world, as the sun.
+The nobles surrounded him like planets.
 The commoners would not even get in his sight.
 The Sun King was born!

-The centre of this universe was basically his royal bedroom, situated in the middle of the Versailles palace.
-The Dukes, earls and other members of the aristocracy had rooms or apartments surrounding the Kings bedroom.
+The centre of this universe was essentially the royal bedroom.
+This room is situated in the middle of the Versailles palace.
+The Dukes, earls and other members of the aristocracy had rooms or apartments surrounding the King's bedroom.

 The greatest honour was to be present when the king woke up and went to bed.
 If you were allowed to assist, or simply be present at these daily ceremonies, it meant you had a very good position at court.